Stuck Inside of Moscow with the Kremlin Blues Again

 That’s not something any red-blooded Englishman is going to take lying down, and you can forgive Lord Snooty for looking a little like a market trader selling something no one wants to buy:

 Because His Lordship does have goods to sell.
-Why, he even showed up in Moscow with ‘new’ proof that sarin gas was used in Ghouta, tested at our own Porton Down labs, which he described as a ‘game-changer.’
+That’s why he showed up in Moscow with ‘new’ proof that sarin gas was used in Ghouta, tested at our own Porton Down labs, which he described as a “game-changer.”

-Now some of you skeptics out there might think it a little odd that the United States, France and Britain have all managed to get samples and traces from Ghouta before the UN Inspection Team has published its own findings, even though its members were actually closer to the scene.
+Skeptics might think it odd that the United States, France and Britain have all managed to get samples and traces from Ghouta before the UN Inspection Team has published its own findings, even though its members were actually closer to the scene.

-Oh well, if these sources are ‘confident’ then it must be fine, and who am I to get all picky, when His Lordship also assured the summit yesterday, ‘We were confident and remain confident that Assad was responsible not only for this chemical weapon attack, when we saw children being gassed on our television screens, but also we know that there have been at least 14 previous chemical weapons attacks.’
+“We were confident and remain confident that Assad was responsible not only for this chemical weapon attack, when we saw children being gassed on our television screens, but also we know that there have been at least 14 previous chemical weapons attacks.”

 None of that is likely to bother Cameron too much – he already knew that before he went to Moscow, and like most British prime ministers, there is only one country whose opinion he has any interest in.
 But even the US seemed oddly indifferent to His Lordship’s ‘game changer’ , and his hosts were openly dismissive, declaring – not without reason – that any new evidence on chemical weapons should have been presented to the UN.

-And then to add insult to injury, Vladimir Putin is reported to have described Britain as ‘ a small island that no one listens to’ except for some ‘oligarchs who bought Chelsea football club.’
-Putin later denied having said this, but the damage was done and Downing Street was piqued, piqued I tell you!
-So much so that a ‘No 10 source’ tried to suggest that the conference was really Made In Britain after all, and that it was driven by ‘ a very British agenda on trade and tax’, which ‘highlights how a small island with great people can achieve a big footprint in the world.’
+And then to add insult to injury, Vladimir Putin is reported to have described Britain as ” a small island that no one listens to” except for some “oligarchs who bought Chelsea football club.”
+Putin later denied having said this, but the damage was done and Downing Street was piqued, so much so that a ‘No 10 source’ tried to suggest that the conference was really Made In Britain after all, and that it was driven by “a very British agenda on trade and tax”, which “highlights how a small island with great people can achieve a big footprint in the world.”

-If that doesn’t give you a warm glowing feeling, His Lordship has now stepped up to remind the Gremlin in the Kremlin that ‘Britain may be a small island, but I would challenge anyone to find a country with a prouder history, a bigger heart or greater resilience.’
+And now His Lordship has stepped up to remind the Gremlin in the Kremlin that “Britain may be a small island, but I would challenge anyone to find a country with a prouder history, a bigger heart or greater resilience.”

 And some may conclude that such a man deserves to be ‘sidelined’ and feel relieved that no one really seems to be listening to him.